Decision to suspend UK parliament was 'unlawful': Supreme Court

 "It is for parliament, and in particular the Speaker and the Lord Speaker, to decide what to do next.
 Unless there is some parliamentary rule of which we are unaware, they can take immediate steps to enable each House to meet."

-House of Commons speaker John Bercow on Tuesday said parliament must "convene without delay" after the Supreme Court ruled that Prime Minister Boris Johnson's decision to suspend it earlier this month was unlawful.
+House of Commons speaker John Bercow said after the ruling on Tuesday that parliament must "convene without delay".

 Bercow, who has been highly critical of Johnson's decision, said he would be consulting party leaders "as a matter of urgency".